anishavasandani/todolistapp/README.md

 To view the response, you can:

-* run the rails app (rails s in your terminal) and visit http://localhost:3000/users.json , OR
+* run the rails app ('rails s' in your terminal) and visit http://localhost:3000/users.json , OR

 * run the following command in your terminal: curl -u user@example.com:password http://localhost:3000/users